ehForwarderBot/efb-telegram-master/README.rst

 Send to a non-linked chat
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To send a message to a non-linked chat, you should “direct reply” to a message or a “chat head” that is sent from your recipient.
+To send a message to a non-linked chat, you should “quote-reply” to a message or a “chat head” that is sent from your recipient.
 Those messages should appear only in the bot conversation.

-In a non-linked chat, direct reply will not be delivered to the remote channel, everything else is supported as it does in a linked chat.
+In a non-linked chat, quote-reply will not be passed on to the remote channel, everything else is supported as it does in a linked chat.

 Edit and delete message